melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

 A hands-on workshop covering the basics of the Unix/Linux command line interface.

+## Overview

+Knowledge of the Unix operating system is fundamental to being productive on HPC systems.
+This workshop will introduce you to the fundamental Unix concepts by way of a series of hands-on exercises.

+The workshop is facilitated by experienced Unix users who will be able to guide you through the exercises and offer assistance where needed.

+## Learning Objectives

+At the end of the course, you will be able to:

+* Log into a Unix machine remotely
+* Organise your files into directories
+* Change file permissions to improve security and safety
+* Create and edit files with a text editor
+* Copy files between directories
+* Use command line programs to manipulate files
+* Automate your workflow using shell scripts

+## Requirements

+* The workshop is intended for beginners with no prior experience in Unix.
+* Attendees are required to bring their own laptop computers.

 ## Introduction

 Before we commence the hands-on part of this workshop we will first give a short 30 minute talk to introduce the Unix concepts.
 The [slides](slides.html) are available if you would like.
 Additionally the following reference material is available for later use.